dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### As-Is Process

-The As-Is Process represents the current state of a business process, before any changes or improvements are made.
+The As-Is Process ==represents the current state== of a business process, before any changes or improvements are made.
 This process is often modeled to understand its inefficiencies, bottlenecks, or risks, providing a baseline against which the effectiveness of a proposed solution can be measured.

 ### Assumption

-An assumption is a statement that is considered to be true for planning purposes but has not been confirmed.
+An assumption is a ==statement that is considered to be true== for planning purposes but has not been confirmed.
 Assumptions influence all aspects of project planning and may affect project outcomes if proven incorrect.
 In business analysis, assumptions are often identified during requirements elicitation and need to be validated as the project progresses.

 ## B

 ### Backlog

-The backlog is an ordered list of features, user stories, or tasks that the project team needs to work on.
+The backlog is ==an ordered list of features, user stories, or tasks== that the project team needs to work on.
 In Agile methodologies, the backlog is continuously updated and prioritized to reflect the changing needs of stakeholders.
 In business analysis, the backlog could include requirements or issues that need to be addressed.

 ### Baseline

-A baseline is a fixed point of reference that is used for comparison purposes throughout the project's life cycle.
+A baseline is a ==fixed point of reference== that is used for comparison purposes throughout the project's life cycle.
 Baselines are established for scope, schedule, and cost after they are formally approved.
 In business analysis, a requirements baseline is used as a basis for change control and measuring project performance.

 ### Benchmarking

 Benchmarking is the process of comparing an organization's performance metrics to industry best practices or competitors.
 This can be a valuable exercise in business analysis for identifying performance gaps and areas for improvement.
-Benchmarking is often done during the Enterprise Analysis phase to better understand the business environment and to set achievable targets.
+Benchmarking is often ==done during the Enterprise Analysis phase== to better understand the business environment and to set achievable targets.

 ### Behavior-Driven Development (BDD)